CCA-Public/digital-archives-manual/guides/ingest.md

 # Ingest in Archivematica

-*Current version of Archivematica: 1.6.1*
+*Current version of Archivematica: 1.9.2 as of May 2019*

 This page describes the configurations and policies utilized by Archivematica during ingest.
 It includes: